-Reduction of street clutter (HD27, UD10) - The proposed InLink will replace two nearby payphones thereby reducing street clutter.
-The InLink will be removed from the site when no longer required.
+Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing BT payphones in Williamson Square and Roe Street respectively thereby reducing street clutter.
+The proposed InLink will be removed from the site when no longer required.

 Public safety, visibility splays and footway widths (NPPF para.
 67, HD25, UD10) - The position of the InLink would not affect public safety or interrupt any visibility splays or sightlines.
-The proposed site is in a pedestrianised street and therefore the installation will not affect road users.
-There is sufficient space on the walkway to accommodate the installation and allow for its safe usage by pedestrians and wheelchair users.
+The proposed site is in a pedestrianised area therefore the proposal will not affect road users.
+The subject footway is wide and has sufficient space to accommodate the installation and allow for its safe usage by pedestrians and wheelchair users.
 The InLink has a significantly reduced footprint when compared to BT payphones.
-It is also 100mm narrower therefore footway width will generally increase resulting from their replacement.
+It is also 100mm narrower than existing payphones therefore footway width will generally increase resulting from the replacement of the identified payphones.
 The advertising screen would operate within the limits agreed on existing similar digital screens in the UK, as per the attached document - Proposed Schedule of Operating Conditions.
 This document also contains additional information in relation to the mitigation of highway safety impact.
 There are no other apparent public safety issues.

 Protection of heritage assets (NPPF para.
 67, para.
-126-141, HD27, HD1) - The application site is not in a Conservation Area however it lies within the Liverpool Maritime Mercantile World Heritage Site boundary.
-The nearest Grade II\ listed building (Playhouse Theatre) is located approximately 60 metres away and would not be affected by the proposal.
-As previously noted, the siting and sympathetic form of the proposal would ensure it is in keeping with its immediate environment.
-The proposal would not impact on the outstanding universal value of the World Heritage Site due to its small size.
+126-141, HD27, HD11, HD1) - The proposal site is not in a Conservation Area however it lies within the Liverpool Maritime Mercantile World Heritage Site boundary.
+The Playhouse Theatre which is a Grade II listed building is located approximately 7 metres to the east of the proposal site.
+As previously noted, the proposal has been sympathetically designed and will be appropriately sited in a busy retail area.
+Given the modest scale of the proposed development, it is not considered that it would have a detrimental impact on the above heritage assets.